andre-code/SOLID-design-pinciples/README.md

 * I — Interface segregation principle
 * D — Dependency Inversion principle

-## Single - Single responsibility principle
+## S - Single responsibility principle
 - Each software module must have a single responsibility, the more responsibilities it has, the more coupled it will be.
 - A class must be in charge of a single mission.
 - It not only applies to classes but also to components such as the famous microservices.